natcap/invest.users-guide/source/coastal_blue_carbon.rst

  ...         ...      ...      ...
  ==========  =======  =======  ===

 **Carbon Pool Initial Variables Table (CSV)**: The provided CSV table contains information related to the initial conditions of the carbon stock within each of the three pools of a habitat.
 Biomass includes carbon stored above and below ground.
 All non-coastal blue carbon habitat lulc classes are assumed to contain no carbon.
+The values for 'biomass', 'soil', and 'litter' should be given in terms of tonnes of CO\ :sub:`2`/ha.

  ==========  =======  =======  =======
  lulc-class  biomass  soil     litter